viperproject/tutorial/tutorial/functions.md

 Note that functions declared in [Viper domains (i.e. *domain functions*)](#domains) are considered by Viper to be abstract state-independent total functions.
 As such, they can neither have a body nor be equipped with any pre-/postconditions; see the [domains section](#domains) for more details.
 In contrast, top-level functions can be state-dependent; the ability for function preconditions to include permissions allows them to depend on not only the values of their parameters, but also on heap locations to which their preconditions require permissions.

 Viper checks that the function body and any postconditions are framed by the preconditions; that is, the preconditions must require all permissions that are needed to evaluate the function body and the postconditions.
 Moreover, Viper verifies that the postconditions can be proven to hold for the result of the function.
+In order to enable function termination checks, which are *not* performed by default, users can specify termination measures, as discussed in [the chapter on termination](#termination).
-At present, Viper does *not* check that function definitions necessarily terminate (though this feature is planned to be added soon); Viper users should take care that their function definitions guarantee termination (at least in states in which the function precondition holds).
-As the checking of a recursive function definition is essentially a proof by induction on the unrolling of the definition, not checking termination can readily lead to unsound behaviour.
+As the checking of a recursive function definition is essentially a proof by induction on the unrolling of the definition, not checking termination can lead to unsound behaviour.
 The following example yields such an inconsistency by means of a non-terminating function:

 ```silver {.runnable}
 function bad() : Int